Autumn Term Newsletter #14

 Year 6:

 Children’s attitude to learning has been recognised through the collection of dojo points, which are then totalled as house points across the school.
 Every child continues to show their commitment to being Ready, Respectful and Resilient, earning points for their house.
 Each half term the points are reset and a new competition begins.
-This week we have added the points earned at Sports Day to the house point totals:
+This week Curie have secured the title and the red ribbons on the house cup which sits in the school foyer.
+Congratulations to everyone involved.
+Every point represents a moment of success this term.

 Here’s how the points stand: